Randall Boe: Legal career

-Boe also played an instrumental role in a number of high-profile matters during the 1990s, including the massive litigation that resulted from the famous AOL Access Crisis of 1996 and 1997, settlements with State Attorneys’ Generals over marketing practices.
-He was instrumental in helping AOL gain regulatory approval for the acquisitions of Compuserve in 1997, Netscape Communications Corporation in 1998 and Time Warner in 2000.
+Boe was a part of the legal team on the "AOL Access Crisis of 1996 and 1997", leading to settlements with State Attorneys General over marketing practices.
 After the AOL-Time Warner merger closed in 2001, Boe was named AOL's General Counsel.
-In 2001, on behalf of Netscape, Boe filed an antitrust lawsuit against Microsoft in connection with the famous Browser Wars.
-Microsoft was eventually forced to pay more than $750 million to settle the lawsuit.
-In 2006, in the wake of the AOL search data scandal, Boe was asked by AOL CEO Jon Miller to lead a task force, along with Ted Leonsis, to investigate the matter and provide recommendations on improving AOL privacy policies.
-The recommendations of the task force led to Boe being named Executive Vice President for Consumer Advocacy at AOL in October 2006, when he stepped down as General Counsel of the company.
+In 2001, on behalf of Netscape, Boe filed an antitrust lawsuit against Microsoft.
+Microsoft paid $750 million to settle the lawsuit.
+In 2006, Boe joined a task force in response to the AOL search data scandal to investigate the matter and provide recommendations on improving AOL privacy policies.
+In October 2006, Boe became Executive Vice President for Consumer Advocacy at AOL and stepped down as General Counsel of the company.

 Arena Football League

-Under the leadership of former Commissioner Scott Butera, the Arena Football League had contracted from 14 teams at the end of the 2014 season to four active teams by the start of the 2018 season.
-Two of the four remaining teams, the Washington Valor and the Baltimore Brigade, were owned by Ted Leonsis.
-Butera left the commissioner's office in March 2018, just before the 2018 season was slated to begin.
-Boe was named as his successor immediately after this.
-The Arena Football League shut down after the 2019 season, making Boe its last commissioner.
+Boe was named commissioner of the Arena Football League in 2018 after Scott Butera left the office that March.
+There were four active teams in the 2018 Arena Football League season.
+The league shut down after the 2019 season.